Skip to content

 The learning objectives of this session are:

-- Understand the concepts of data drifting in machine learning applications
+• Understand the concept of data drifting in machine learning applications

-framework - Understand the importance of different system level monitoring and can conceptually implement it
+• Understand the importance of system-level monitoring and be able to conceptually implement it